Iraqis arrive to mass prayer in cleric's show of power

 BAGHDAD (AP) — Tens of thousands of Iraqis gathered in a Baghdad suburb on Friday to perform a mass prayer called for by an influential Shiite cleric, sparking fears of instability amid a deepening political crisis that has followed the country’s national elections.

+They stood under the scorching sun and chanted religious slogans.
+Al-Sadr’s representative, Sheikh Mahmoud al-Jiyashi, read aloud a speech from the cleric during the service that reiterated calls to disband armed groups, an indirect reference to Iran-backed Iraqi militia groups affiliated with his rivals.

+Ahmad Kadhim, 17, was among the worshippers.
+He said he was disappointed al-Sadr himself did not appear at the service.
+“I would have been happy just to see him, but this wish did not come true,” he said.

-The event is expected to be among the largest gatherings of al-Sadr’s followers after the U.S.-led invasion that toppled Saddam Hussein in 2003, but it also carries a message to al-Sadr’s political rivals of his ability to mobilize the Iraqi street and de-stablize the country.
+By capitalizing on fears that the mass prayer could evolve into protests, al-Sadr sent a potent message of his authority and power.
+The event was among the largest gatherings of al-Sadr’s followers after the U.S.-led invasion that toppled Saddam Hussein in 2003, but more importantly, it carried a message to al-Sadr’s political rivals of his ability to mobilize the Iraqi street and de-stabilize the country.

 Al-Sadr, who won the most seats in the October national elections, withdrew from the government formation last month, following eight months of stalemate.
 In line with his orders, the members of his parliamentary bloc resigned.